Sixth Form Taster and Induction Day

 Year 11 Prom

-The Year 11 Prom will be took place at The Imperial Hotel in June.
+The Year 11 Prom took place at The Imperial Hotel in June.
 Attendance to the Prom was dependent upon students demonstrating appropriate behaviour during their last year at college as well as attending the required amount of extra study sessions.
 The Prom was an outstanding success and everyone had a wonderful evening, as you can see from the images below: